Simultaneous Multiband Photometry of the Early Optical Afterglow of GRB 240825A with Mephisto: Acknowledgments

 \section{Acknowledgments}

 Mephisto is developed at and operated by the South-Western Institute for Astronomy Research of Yunnan University (SWIFAR-YNU), funded by the ``Yunnan University Development Plan for World-Class University'' and ``Yunnan University Development Plan for World-Class Astronomy Discipline''.
 The authors acknowledge supports from the ``Science \& Technology Champion Project'' (202005AB160002) and from two ``Team Projects'' -- the ``Innovation Team'' (202105AE160021) and the ``Top Team'' (202305AT350002), all funded by the ``Yunnan Revitalization Talent Support Program''.
-Y.P.Y. is supported by the National Natural Science Foundation of China grant No.12473047 and the National SKA Program of China (2022SKA0130100).
+Y.P.Y. is supported by the National Key Research and Development Program of China (2024YFA1611603), the National Natural Science Foundation of China grant No.12473047 and the National SKA Program of China (2022SKA0130100).
 J.Z. acknowledges financial support from NSFC grant No. 12103063.
 X. H. and P. Z. are supported by the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No. XDB0550101.
 L. X. is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No. XDB0550401.
 C. W. is supported by the SVOM project, a mission in the Strategic Priority Program on Space Science of CAS.
-We also acknowledge the helpful discussions with Bing Zhang, Yi-Zhong Fan, and Ye Li.
+We thank the anonymous referee for providing helpful comments and suggestions.
+We also acknowledge the helpful discussions with Bing Zhang, Yi-Zhong Fan, Ye Li, and Yun Wang.

 The Pan-STARRS1 Surveys (PS1) and the PS1 public science archive have been made possible through contributions by the Institute for Astronomy, the University of Hawaii, the Pan-STARRS Project Office, the Max-Planck Society and its participating institutes, the Max Planck Institute for Astronomy, Heidelberg and the Max Planck Institute for Extraterrestrial Physics, Garching, The Johns Hopkins University, Durham University, the University of Edinburgh, the Queen's University Belfast, the Harvard-Smithsonian Center for Astrophysics, the Las Cumbres Observatory Global Telescope Network Incorporated, the National Central University of Taiwan, the Space Telescope Science Institute, the National Aeronautics and Space Administration under Grant No. NNX08AR22G issued through the Planetary Science Division of the NASA Science Mission Directorate, the National Science Foundation Grant No. AST-1238877, the University of Maryland, Eotvos Lorand University (ELTE), the Los Alamos National Laboratory, and the Gordon and Betty Moore Foundation.